After Ikea Dresser Recall, Another Toddler Reportedly Died In Tip-Over

 "But in February [2016], a third child, a 22-month-old boy in Minnesota, died after a Malm chest fell on top of him.

-"His family was renting their apartment, the Star Tribune reports, and were not allowed to put holes in their walls, as Ikea's wall-mounting kits require."
+"His family was renting its apartment, the Star Tribune reports, and was not allowed to put holes in the walls, as Ikea's wall-mounting kits require."

 "IKEA urges all consumers to securely attach chests to the wall with the hardware included in every IKEA chest of drawers package," the company says in its newest statement.
 "Wall attachment is a necessary part of the assembly instructions, which must not be overlooked.
 If it is impossible for units to be attached to the wall, consumers should choose a different storage solution."

-The Consumer Product Safety Commission says it is investigating the death of Josef Dudek.
-Dudek would be the eight toddler known to have died in an Ikea dresser tip-over, according to the CPSC and the Philly Inquirer.
+The Consumer Product Safety Commission says it is investigating the death of Jozef Dudek.
+He would be the eight toddler known to have died in an Ikea dresser tip-over, according to the CPSC and the Inquirer.

 "We urge people who have IKEA dressers covered by the recall to take advantage of the remedies provided," the agency says.

-Note: A previous version of this story misspelled a reference to Jozef Dudek's first name as Josef.